-- Carrying out activities related to the recognition of prior learning and competencies (RAC); - Carrying out assessments in the context of course equivalence or admission tests; - Participating in a selection committee (4-4.00 and 8-6.01) during a period of non-availability2; - Participating in a continuing education curriculum committee (or a committee in lieu thereof) and any related duties (in the case of hourly paid teachers).
+- Carrying out activities related to the recognition of prior learning and competencies (RPLC) (8-10.00); - Carrying out assessments in the context of course equivalence or admission tests; - Participating in a selection committee (4-4.00 and 8-6.01) during a period of non-availability2; - Participating in a continuing education curriculum committee (or a committee in lieu thereof) and any related duties (in the case of hourly paid teachers).

-RAC activities must be offered first to non-tenured teachers who do not teach full-time on an annual basis (8-6.06).
-Tasks such as validation interviews and the evaluation of prior learning and competencies shall be paid the rate provided for by article 6-1.04.
-However, the acquisition of competencies, which is a form of teaching, shall be remunerated at the rate paid to hourly paid teachers.
+RPLC activities must be offered first to non-tenured teachers who do not teach full-time on an annual basis, if they have notified the College of their interest (8-10.03).
+Tasks such as instrumentation, validation interviews, the evaluation of prior learning and competencies and incomplete training shall be paid the rate provided for by article 6-1.04.